 Representing Region 3 West and the construction industry sector and the western portion of the region, Tim Clarke is the vice president of Blair Construction.
 Born in Maryland and currently raising a family in Virginia, Tim's professional background includes work with Smithfield Foods.
 His extensive involvement in youth and civic engagement organizations includes the Virginia Technical Institute and the Virginia 4-H Foundation Board.

-Superintendent, Prince Edward County Schools, Prince Edward County
+Superintendent, Cumberland County Public Schools, Cumberland County

 Ernest “Randy” Lail

 Independent Consultant and Retired Executive of Peebles Corporation, Lunenburg County

 Representing the commercial and retail industry and the eastern portion of the region, Randy Lail is currently an independent consultant with extensive experience in the retail and service sectors, including chief operating officer for Peebles Incorporated.
 A graduate of Lunenburg High School, his civic experience is continuous and deep, including service on the advisory board of the Longwood Small Business Development Center and chairman of the board of the Mid-Atlantic Broadband Communities Corporation.

 American National Bank & Trust Company and American National Bankshares, Danville